Viktoru/mlfruitandnut/README.md

 ### Installing

-To install mlfruitandnut module you just need to copy the module into your Drupal 8 Module folder or custom folder.
+To install the mlfruitandnut module you just need to copy the module into your Drupal 8 Module folder or custom folder.
 After that go to my Drupal 8 Extend Menu to install the module.
 After you install this module, it will create a Content Types called Main Lab Fruit and Nut.
-Also, it will create a page called "mainlab_list:.
-If you domain is domainName.com/mainlab_list.
-Add /mainlab_list after your domainname of your hosting.
+Also, it will create a page called "mainlab_list:” If your domain is domainName.com/mainlab_list, add /mainlab_list after the domain name of your hosting.
+If there is no data, it will not show any listing for Crop and Cultivar.
+You need to upload the data to be able to see it.

 ### How to add Crops to the field_mlfruitandnut_crop field